sonicpanther101/better-shuffle/README.md

 - [ ] Analised timbre

 ## Vector Database
-Better Shuffle uses [HNSWLIB](https://github.com/nmslib/hnswlib/blob/master/examples/cpp/EXAMPLES.md) as its vector database using (insert number of dimensions here) to analyze your songs and to find the most similar songs to play next.
+Better Shuffle uses [HNSWLIB](https://github.com/nmslib/hnswlib/blob/master/examples/cpp/EXAMPLES.md) as its vector database using 13 dimensions to analyze your songs and to find the most similar songs to play next.

 ## Building from Source
 Ensure you have CMake installed on your machine with a C++ compiler like MSVC for windows, gcc for Linux, MacOS.